ligz08/agl-msgbd/how-to/Build AGL from Source for Raspberry Pi 2.md

 Refer to [this post](https://blog.lobraun.de/2015/06/06/mount-sd-cards-within-virtualbox-on-mac-os-x/) for how to access the SD card plugged onto a Mac OS machine from inside a VirtualBox VM.

-After plugging in the SD card run `lsblk` (list block) command in Ubuntu's terminal.
+After plugging in the SD card, run `lsblk` (list block) command in Ubuntu's terminal.
 The out put should look something like this:
 ```bash
  $ lsblk